onlyquake/xonotic-wiki/Nades.md

 `set g_nades_ice_explode 1 // Whether the ice nade should explode again once the ice field dissipated`

 After setting all this, it can be necessary to restart the server, use `restart` command to apply the changes.
 Instead doing this manually, you can put those variables in a *.cfg* file.
 Save the variables inside *nades.cfg* empty file and save it in *xonotic/data* folder.
-In the game, when you are playing in your own server, execute in the console: `exec nades.cfg` and restart if it's necessary.
+In the game, when you are playing in your own server, execute in the console: `exec nades.cfg` and restart if necessary.